Jacques de Nervo: Family and early life

-In 1922 he was a diving champion.

-He competed in the 1924 Olympics on a 6-meter sailboat, and was a polo player.

-He was head of the French Polo Federation.

-Later he became a dedicated golf player.

 Career

 Nervo began his career in 1919 by joining the Société du Saut-du-Tarn, a steelworks.

 The Société du Saut-du-Tarn had been created by Léon and Paulin Talabot, who also founded the Société Mokta El Hadid in Algeria, the Mines de charbon de la Grand-Combe and the Hauts Fourneaux de Denain-Anzin.

 To gain a thorough understanding of the business he worked at all the different jobs in the Saut-du-Tarn factory.

 He became general secretary of the company in 1921, a director, then president and chief executive officer.

 Throughout his career Jacques de Nervo was involved in the steel industry.

 The Centre des jeunes patrons was created due to the concerns of private business owners after the Popular Front won the 1936 elections.

 The honorary president was de Nervo, vice-president of the Société du Saut-du-Tarn and a member of the board of the Union des industries et métiers de la métallurgie (UIMM).

 He was chairman of the accident prevention committee of the UIMM.

 De Nervo entered Denain-Anzin as a director.

 When Henri de Nanteuil died accidentally in 1941 de Nervo took over as president of Denain Anzin.

 He made René Damien his second in command as director general.

 De Nervo and Damien were among the founders in 1947 of Usinor (Union Sidérurgique du Nord de la France), in which Denain Anzin merged with the Forges et Aciéries du Nord et de l'Est.

 This was the first of a series of mergers in the French steel industry, followed by the creation of Sidélor, Lorraine-Escaut and Sollac.

 De Nervo arranged various other mergers.

 In 1957 Usinor was the largest French steelmaker, with production of 2,160,000 tons.

 De Nervo was vice-president of the Société des mines et fonderies de Pontgibaud in 1953.

 He was also a vice president of the Ateliers et Chantiers de France and an administrator of Usinor.

 He was an administrator of Tubes de Valenciennes, Commentry-Fourchambault et Decazeville and Omnium Industriel et Commercial.